 Please note, your child must participate in his/her appropriate age group as listed on the table regardless of their abilities or friendship groups.

 The season usually runs from Aug/Sept to March.
-Due to delayed access to our oval, the 2023/24 season begins on Tuesday 3 October for weekly training and Wednesday 4 October for weekly competition, with breaks during school holidays.
-The season runs until Wednesday 14 March 2023, with an end-of-season centre break-up presentation evening held in April, after the State Championships.
+The 2024/25 season begins on Tuesday 3 September for weekly training and Wednesday 4 September for weekly competition, with breaks during school holidays.
+The season runs until Wednesday 12 March 2023, with an end-of-season centre break-up presentation evening held in April, after the State Championships.

 A discount is available for families who register two or more children.